Entity

 Honeydew engine assumes entity keys are unique and non-null.
 Unexpected results may be otherwise.

-It is good practice to test the key column(s) for uniqueness (automatic testing within Honeydew coming soon)
+It is good practice to test the key column(s) for uniqueness (automatic testing within Honeydew coming soon).

 Metadata